MEET THE MOVEMENT

 Emily Petrie, JD

-Emily Petrie is a graduate of Liberty University School of Law and has worked for GRACE as an independently contracted investigator since 2019.
 During law school, Emily received training on responding to abuse in a trauma-informed way.
-After graduating from law school in May of 2021, Emily worked for a law firm specializing in family law and various areas of civil litigation.
-Emily was raised in a Christian home in Baltimore, Maryland, and has a heart to help survivors of abuse in Christian environments.
+After graduating from law school, Emily worked for a law firm specializing in family law and various areas of civil litigation.
+Emily was raised in a Christian home in Baltimore, Maryland, and has a heart for helping survivors of abuse in Christian environments.

 Maureen Garcia, MLS